skironDotNet/cryptonote-easy-miner/README.md

 ####Note

-Please keep xdn.wallet file safe.
+Please keep `xdnwallet.wallet` file safe.
 This is your wallet with default password `x`

 ####Download